 - Practice proper turf management techniques and avoid over-fertilization of your lawns and gardens.
 Visit the Minnesota Department of Agricultural website for more information.

 - Seal any unused wells on your property, according to Minnesota Well Code.
-See the Minnesota Department of Health website and Abandoned Well Sealing Cost Share Programs for more information.
-Owners of active wells should refer to the Well Owner’s Handbook for proper construction, maintenance, and sampling information.
+See the MDH website for more information, including funding assistance information.
+Owners of active wells should refer to the Well Owner’s Handbook, available at the MDH website, for proper construction, maintenance, and sampling information.